 It wasn't until college, when I took my first metalsmithing class that I became aware of the world of art jewelry.
 An art form that can become a part of our lives, we can live in it and it can become a part of our personal story.(Plus, who doesn't love creating beautiful things while playing with fire!)
 After graduating, I pursued my career in jewelry by working for various fine jewelry masters in the Houston area.
 I learned so many practical skills about the jewelry business from them, but I missed the more artistic side of the work, so after a few years I went back to college to get my Masters of Fine Arts in metalsmithing.
 During graduate school and afterwards I worked as a college instructor of various introductory level art classes.
 Teaching is a great and satisfying experience, but at the end of the day I would find myself creatively drained and less motivated to create my own works.
 So after a few years of teaching, I decided take the leap and devote myself entirely to creating my own designs and custom work.

-These days I am busy finding the balance of running a business, being an artist, and a mother to our precious toddlers.
+These days I am busy finding the balance of running a business, being an artist, and living the mom life.
 Admittedly things can get a little crazy sometimes but it is never boring, and I enjoy the challenge of doing what I love each day.

 Typically, the main inspiration behind the look of my designs is the transitional flow of natural forms.
 All things interconnected and flowing into one another to create a mesmerizing balance of form, function, and beauty.